 - 1. The Europa is designed to have a benign root to tip stall progression. - 2.
-Stall characteristics of the Europa are straight forward and can be made more benign through the use of stall strips but in many cases satisfactory with no stall strip. - 3.
+Stall characteristics of the Europa are straight forward and can be made more benign through the use of stall strips but in many some cases satisfactory with no stall strip. - 3.
 Pilot technique is essential to keep the sensitive yet easy to fly Europa under control at high angles of attack.
 The rudder at high AoA is the primary roll control and pilot proficiency is essential in its use in any aircraft. - 4.
-Aileron for roll control is to be avoided at high AoA in any aircraft. - 5.
+Aileron for roll control is to be avoided at high AoA as in any aircraft. - 5.
 In any event of un-commanded roll due to mis-applied controls unload for control.

-Note: In any aircraft, a spin entry from a stall is pilot induced.
-Once an uncommanded roll or pitch begins, unloading the pitch to zero breaks the stall and control is immediately regained.
-Simply recover to level flight.
+In any aircraft, a spin entry from a stall is pilot induced.
+Once an un-commanded roll or pitch begins, unloading the pitch to zero breaks the stall and control is immediately regained.
+Simply recover back wings level and pull to level flight.

 Only once the clean stall is analyzed with the trainee, may I go onto deep stalls with the flaps extended.
-This is a silly exercise mostly as there is no operational need for full flap maneuvering or accelerated stalls.
+This is a silly exercise mostly as there is no operational need for full flap deep stall maneuvering or accelerated stalls with the flaps down.
 However, there are important things to check in stalls with flaps.